phommata/chat-crud-api/README.md

-# Invoy Backend engineering assignment
-Design a simple chat server with just two endpoints.
+A simple chat server with just two endpoints.

 The first endpoint allows a client to submit a single chat message.
 Parameters should include a user, timestamp and the chat message.